 The Training Program offers a wide range of clinical experience.
-All interns provide individual and group therapy in the outpatient clinic and on an inpatient psychiatric unit; provide testing/consultation services; participate in didactic training and supervision; and may provide additional services within other programs in the hospital.
+All interns provide individual and group therapy on an inpatient psychiatric unit; provide testing/consultation services; participate in didactic training and supervision; and may provide additional services within other programs in the hospital.
 Each trainee has a Primary Supervisor whose role is to oversee the training experience in its entirety.
 This Primary Supervisor develops individual training goals, completes and reviews quarterly evaluations of competencies and individual training goals, and is available to discuss all aspects of the clinician's experience during the program year.
+All Interns also receive mentoring and supervision with a Secondary Supervisor (Psychologist) throughout the year, as well as additional mentoring with psychiatrists, social workers, nursing supervisors on their units; and from consultants to the unit (i.e. psychiatrists from CBH at monthly conference calls; psychologists and residents from the Beck Initiative at weekly clinical roundtable and didactic trainings).
+Interns meet at least 2 hours per week for regularly scheduled individual supervision, with at least 1 hour with the primary supervisor; they also meet at least 2 hours per week for group supervision of cases (weekly case conference, clinical roundtable, and treatment team meetings), and for daily administrative supervision (flash meetings at the beginning and end of each day).
+They are observed in the provision of clinical services on the units and in treatment team meetings with program participants.